EnviroAutomate User Guide

 Working with Sites:

-Navigate to "Sites" in the TASKS section
+Navigate to Sites in the TASKS section.

-View all sites associated with your organization
+View all sites for your organisation.

 Site Information: